 Statistics show that women with larger breasts tend to wear bras that are too small or ill-fitting for them and women with smaller breasts tend to wear bras that are too big.
 As we know, bras can be expensive and women tend to wear a bra past its expiration.
 Bras to deteriorate wit age.
 Laundering them will stretch them out.
 That doesn’t mean don’t wash them, but do it appropriately and be aware of their elasticity.

 With all of this in mind, you may ask how wearing the wrong or ill-fitting bra actually affect my spine.
 Bras are designed to provide support.
 If the bra is too loose or too tight, your posture will change and not for the positive.
-As your posture in your neck and shoulders shift forward due to the lack of support from the bra, you will experience upper back pain, neck pain and shoulder pain.
+As your posture in your neck and shoulders shift forward due to the lack of support from the bra, you may need treatment for upper back pain, neck pain and shoulder pain.
 Breast related upper back pain is a result of changes in center of gravity.
 Spinal postures differ according to breast size.
 Larger the breast the greater the increase in cervical lordosis or flattening of the cervical curve(neck curve) and increase in thoracic kyphosis (mid back curve) or accentuated back curve or “hump”.

 This change in center of gravity can increase muscular effort required to maintain balance.
 It is also suggested that large or heavy breast may lead to continuous tension on the middle and lower traps and associated muscle groups.
 There is also the factor of cycle.
 As a menstruating females, the ups and downs of estrogen and progesterone can swell the breast and make a bra ill-fitted.